Introduction

 What is AVISynth?

 AVISynth is a video processing environment which operates by using a script file system (.AVS files), also called a “frame server” because it “serves” the video, after being processed, to the program that has opened the AVS file.
 At this point, the video hasn’t been rendered or encoded.
 That will only occur when you do a Save action.
 The script files are opened in third-party programs such as Virtual Dub which display the filtered video which can then be edited further and/or exported in your desired format.
 QTGMC is arguably the best deinterlacer around.
-QTGMC is a taxing process on your computer and on slower machines, may take a long time to encode videos.
+QTGMC is a taxing process on your computer; on slower machines it may take a long time to encode videos.
 While this guide will get you going with the very basics of AVISynth and QTGMC, I would urge you to consult the AVISynth and QTGMC wikis to broaden your knowledge of how they work, in particular the various settings for each filter.
 While I use the basic QTGMC (preset=”fast”) filter here, QTGMC actually has many sub-settings which are put in the brackets.
 For example, a QTGMC line could be: QTGMC (preset="slow", matchpreset="slow", matchpreset2="slow", sourcematch=3, tr1=2, tr2=1, NoiseTR=2, sharpness=0.1)

 AVISynth Components

-There are three components to AVISynth: The program files themselves, which are installed into the Program Files (x86) folder on your system drive using the installation file; The various plugins/filter files, sometimes called dependencies, which go into the plugins folders in the AVISynth parent folder in Program Files; AVISynth scripts, created by you, which are opened in various programs such as Virtual Dub, and which produce the results of the filters you’ve added to the scripts.
+There are three components to AVISynth: The program files themselves, which are installed into the Program Files (x86) folder on your system drive using the installation file; The various plugins/filter files, sometimes called dependencies, which go into the plugins folders in the AVISynth parent folder in the Program Files (x86) folder; AVISynth scripts, created by you, which are opened in various programs such as Virtual Dub, and which produce the results of the filters you’ve added to the scripts.
 The installation is very simple.
 The main hassle with AVISynth is getting all the plugins/dependencies set up.
 I have made that easy by including all the common dependencies in a ZIP folder.

 Bitness 32/64

 One confusing aspect of using AVISynth is the plethora of 32 or 64 bit versions and plugins/filters.
 In a nutshell: AVISynth+ will run in 32bit or 64bit environments; the same install file works with both.
 A 32bit computer will not run 64bit programs meaning, for example, that VDub2 64bit will not run on a 32bit computer.
 However, 32bit programs will run on a Win64bit computer.
 In most cases, there are separate 32bit and 64bit versions of plugins, hence the 2 separate plugins folders.
 The program that opens the AVS script determines what bitness is used.
 For example, if you open an AVS script in Virtual Dub 2 32bit, AVISynth+ will access the 32bit plugins.
 If you open an AVS in VDub2 64bit, AVISynth+ will access the 64bit plugins.
 Which to use?
 Some plugins are 32bit only, and some are 64bit only.
 If there is a particular plugin you need to use, you will have to open the file in the appropriate bitness (32bit or 64bit) program.
 That said, in my experience, every script I have run has opened OK in 64bit.
 In other words, all the plugins I’ve needed have been available in 64bit.
+Be aware though that there are plugins/filters that only exist in 32bit form.
 A 64bit workflow will mean that much more memory is available.
 I have had occasions where, with 32bit VDub2, I have had memory halts with QTGMC when combined with other plugins.
 On 64bit VDub2, I have had no such issues.

 Installation